-According to Content Marketing Institute, only 9% of B2B marketers consider their content marketing efforts to be “very effective.”
+According to Content Marketing Institute, only 5% of B2C marketers consider their content marketing efforts to be “very effective.”
 In other words, all this content production doesn’t seem to be working.

-There’s obviously a disconnect between what marketers are doing, and what is actually working.
+There’s obviously a disconnect between what marketers are doing and what is actually working.
 There’s this belief, a correct one, that “content is the present — and future — of marketing.”
-Marketing gods like Seth Godin have long sung the praises of content.
+Marketing gurus like Seth Godin have long sung the praises of content.
 Others declare that “content marketing is dead because now it is simply marketing.”